-In 1873, a Mixed Court comprising a British office and a civil judge of the State was established to decide civil suits between Europeans and their servants on the one hand, and the subjects of the Maharaja on the other.

-By 1885, Sadar Adalats had been established both at Jammu and Srinagar.
+In 1873, a Mixed Court comprising a British office and a civil judge of the State was established to decide civil suits between Europeans and their servants on the one hand, and the subjects of the Maharaja on the other.By 1885, Sadar Adalats had been established both at Jammu and Srinagar.
 The judges of the Sadar Adalats were subordinate to the Governors of their respective provinces, who advice were sought while deciding important case.
 The powers of the courts were confined to civil and criminal cases only, the revenue cases went direct to the Governor.

 There were in all twenty-five courts of law in the time of Maharaja Ranbir Singh, of which fourteen were Wazarat Courts, situated at Srinagar, Anantnag, Haripur, Kamraj, Reasi, Nowshera, Kishtwar and Bhaderwah.
 There were three courts, one each at Ladakh, Gilgit and Skardu.
 Besides, there was a court in Srinagar called Adalat Dag-i-Shawl.
-By 1885, the Panchayat Court, consisting of four Hindu and four Muslim officials, was also established at Srinagar.
-This court too like those mentioned earlier heard petty civil and criminal cases.
-Its members were men of dignity and performed their duties like Munsiffs.
-They received their salaries from the government exchequer.
-New court rooms, record-offices and prison-houses had also been established by this time.
+By1885, the Panchayat Court, consisting of four Hindu and four Muslim officials, was also established at Srinagar.
+This court too like those mentioned earlier heard petty civil and they received their salaries from the government exchequer.
+New court rooms, record- offices and prison-houses had also been established by this time.